Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 This is useful as when you create a new Vector in Rust it has a default size, and any time you try to add an item to a vector that is already full, Rust will allocate the memory for a new larger vector in the background, copy the data from the old location to the new location, then free the memory in the old location.

+This is very time-consuming.

 ---

-For the homework in this chapter, I would like you to write the tests for, and then implement the code for the following requirements in this order:
+For the homework this time, I would like you to write the tests for, and then implement the code for the following requirements in this order:

 1. Create a function that will reverse the words in an English sentence.
 2. If the string started with a capital letter, it should still start with a capital after the words are reversed.
 3. If the string starts or ends with whitespace, it should be removed (trimmed) from the returned String.
-4. If the string contains more than one sentence, the function should return an error (though for now, that error can be the unit type `()`).
+4. If the string contains more than one sentence, the function should return an error, though for now, that error can be the unit type.

 ---

 Your function will need to allocate memory and should probably have a header like this.

-I've linked to the documentation for String and Result in the description of the video.
+I've linked to the documentation for String and Result in the description of the video which should help.

 # Going forward